 Powder King Mountain Resort’s location and stellar terrain can have you feeling like a late day explorer discovering the ultimate ski destination.

-Powder King is known for getting consistent and substantial seasonal snowfalls, more than many other lift serviced area in North America, some might say, the planet.
-It all comes with caution however, because with this much snow there’s a higher potential for slides, and it’s rugged up here.
+Powder King is known for getting consistent and substantial seasonal snowfalls, more than many other lift serviced areas in North America, some might say, the planet.
+It all comes with caution, however, because with this much snow there’s a higher potential for avalanche slides, and it’s rugged up here.

 “Unlike other resorts, our patrol does not give anyone trouble for heading out of bounds,” said Karen Jungnitsch, retail and rental manager.
 “The reason why, is that they don’t need to.”